Hormonal intrauterine device: Breastfeeding

 A six-year study of breastfed infants whose mothers used a levonorgestrel-only method of birth control found the infants had increased risk of respiratory infections and eye infections, though a lower risk of neurological conditions, compared to infants whose mothers used a copper IUD.
 No longer-term studies have been performed to assess the long-term effects on infants of levonorgestrel in breast milk.

 There are conflicting recommendations about use of Mirena while breastfeeding.
 The U.S. CDC does not recommend any hormonal method as a first choice of contraceptive for nursing mothers, although progestin-only methods, such as Mirena, may be used with close follow-up or when the benefits outweigh the risks.
 The World Health Organization recommends against immediate postpartum insertion, citing increased expulsion rates.
 It also reports concerns about potential effects on the infant's liver and brain development in the first six weeks postpartum.
 However, it recommends offering Mirena as a contraceptive option beginning at six weeks postpartum even to nursing women.
-Planned Parenthood offers Mirena as a contraceptive option for breastfeeding women beginning at four weeks postpartum.
+Planned Parenthood offers Mirena as a contraceptive option for those who are breastfeeding beginning at four weeks postpartum.

 Contraindications

-A hormonal IUD should not be used by women who:
+A hormonal IUD should not be used by people who: